Trump and the right loved Clay Travis. The fight over college football sealed their bond.

 “As Clay appealed to his audience by throwing out MAGA red meat, the Trump staff sees that,” said Tim Miller, a former adviser to former Florida governor Jeb Bush and a vocal Trump critic.
 “And they are desperate for outlets to feed material to."

-Nowhere has this dynamic been more pronounced than around the return of college football, whose fans skew conservative but whose unpaid players, who are mostly Black, have agitated for more power amid the pandemic.
+Enter college football, whose fans skew conservative but whose unpaid players, who are mostly Black, have agitated for more power amid the pandemic.
 When Big Ten and Pac-12 conferences postponed their fall football seasons this summer, Trump’s campaign leaped to capitalize, sending out a fundraising appeal: “The Radical Left is trying to CANCEL college football.”
 Then it turned Travis, sending Trump and Trump Jr. to advocate for the sport’s return.
 Two Trump allies, Texas Gov. Greg Abbott (R) and Florida Gov. Ron DeSantis (R), also talked to Travis about their work to get the sports played.

 But then Trump’s Democratic rival, former vice president Joe Biden, began airing ads of empty college football stadiums across the Midwest.
 The White House huddled, looking for help to change the narrative.
 And it turned back to Travis, their relationship now blossoming beyond a friendly media partnership.
 According to Sports Business Journal, Travis sat in on strategy meetings with the White House and helped arrange the phone call between Trump and the Big Ten commissioner Warren.

+The Big Ten called the conversation “productive.”
 Travis declined to comment on the report.
 “I wasn’t the source,” he said, then asked: "How is it political to want sports to come back?”

 Miller, the former Jeb Bush staffer, once admired the way Travis, a self-described “radical moderate” who says he twice voted for President Barack Obama, recognized the divide between the politics of sports fans and sports media.
 But this summer, Miller said, has proven that Travis has transformed into something else entirely.